FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 You can start by [downloading the self-hosted version of FusionAuth](/download/).
 You will need a license key to take fully follow along with this tutorial.
 An emailed code, the additional factor of authentication we'll be using to add step-up auth in just a bit requires a valid license.
 However, if you only want to use Google authenticator MFA (TOTP), you won't need a license.

 Since the purpose of this article is implementing step-up, we'll do a brief overview of how the Authorization Code grant implementation works.
-For more information check out the TODO link authentication flows TODO.
+For more information check out the [Modern Guide to OAuth](fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

 ### Authorization Code Overview